 PARTNER UP | We’re pairing up with non-profits, businesses and other groups that support farmers and veterans to seek strategic feedback on how the film can be used to support their important work.
 Interested?
 Reach out.

-After 15 months of filming with the Suttons, we’re now fully immersed in the post-production process.
+We’re now fully immersed in the post-production process.
 This means, among other things, shaping our extensive footage into a feature-length story, collaborating with a composer on an original score, and continuing to develop our outreach and audience engagement strategy.
 At this point we’re a third of the way toward bringing this film into the world and influencing conversation, understanding and policy about veterans, farmers and the way we heal from trauma.

 Making it this far would not have been possible without the generous support of the folks mentioned below.
 Consider joining this grassroots documentary effort by making a tax-deductible donation at a specific level or any amount you wish.